Codex tools: Log in

 Confusing the issue is that WordPress has 3 constants that look like they could do the same thing.
 First off, remember that if WP_DEBUG is false, it and the other two WordPress DEBUG constants do not do anything.
 The PHP directives, whatever they are, will prevail.
 Second, even if WP_DEBUG is true, the other constants only do something if they too are set to true.
 If they are set to false, the PHP directives remain unchanged.
 For example, if your php.ini file has the directive display_errors = On, but you have the statement define('WP_DEBUG_DISPLAY', false); in your wp-config.php file, errors will still be displayed on screen even though you tried to prevent it by setting WP_DEBUG_DISPLAY to false because that is the php configured behavior.
 This is why it's very important to set the PHP directives to what you need in case any of the related WP constants are set to false.
 To be safe, explicitly set/define both types.
 More detailed descriptions of the WP constants is available at Debugging in WordPress.

-For your public, production WordPress installation, you might consider placing the following in your wp-config.php file, even though it's mostly redundant:
+For your public, production WordPress installation, you might consider placing the following in your wp-config.php file, even though it may be partly redundant:

 @ini_set('log_errors','On');